SushiLab/motus_course/documentation/Session_4.2_extension.md

 - contain at least 6 of the 10 marker genes

 **This will be a demo/explanation of the extender.
-Running the extender is relatively quick but rebuilding the mOTUsv2 database takes > 15 minutes.**
+Running the extender is relatively quick but installation and rebuilding of the mOTUsv2 database would take more then the 20 minutes we have in this session.**

 ## Installation